 Securing Your Go

-Checkmarx’s Application Security Research Team released a secure coding guide called the Go Language – Web Application Secure Coding Practices, hosted on the Checkmarx website as a downloadable whitepaper as well as on GitHub as a living document which is continuously edited and updated by the open source community.
+Checkmarx’s Security Research Team released a secure coding guide, A Quick Intro go Go Language Security, hosted on the Checkmarx website as a downloadable whitepaper.
 This book’s goal is to help developers avoid common mistakes while learning a new programming language through a “hands-on approach”.
 This book covers “how to code security” in detail, showing the different security problems a developer may encounter.

-Checkmarx’s Static Code Analysis solution, CxSAST, serves as a Go testing solution to ensure your Go code is security risk-free, and seamlessly abides by legal and compliance issues.
+Checkmarx’s static application security testing solution, CxSAST, serves as a Go testing solution to ensure your Go code is security risk-free, and seamlessly abides by legal and compliance issues.
 Additionally, this is the solution which will propel your organization’s progress regarding application security education for developers.
 CxSAST integrates with a large variety of IDEs, common development programs and tools developers are already using at every touchpoint of the SDLC.
 CxSAST is ideal for any CI/CD environment with its incremental code scanning and best fix location capabilities.
 Click here to learn more.